inrae/RCaNmodel/README.md

 For RCaN installation, please look [here](RCaN/README.md)

 ## RCaNconstructor installation
-For RCaNconstructor installation, please look [here](RCaNconstructor/README.md)
+For RCaNconstructor installation, please look [here](https://github.com/inrae/RCaN/releases) (click on "Assets" in the section corresponding to your platform)